ACKspace/gather-spaceapi/README.md

 Putting in your API key will make the bot join as you!
 IF you want to be able to join as yourself and have the bot going at the same time, just login with a different email and get an API key for that account, so you can use yours separately.

-## TODO

-* compartmentalize features that can be disabled with flags